julfikarr/CV/README.md

 # CV
-Here is my CV  😂
+create a simple CV using HTML and CSS